VinceCabs/GAUnit/docs/tutorial.rst

 `Enhanced Ecommerce Demo Store <https://enhancedecommerce.appspot.com/>`_.
 There are 2 parts in this tutorial:

-- Manual test: you will export network traffic recorded in the Chrome console and check if *events* are OK
+- Manual test: you will export network traffic recorded in the Chrome console and check if *events* are OK (`source on Github <https://github.com/VinceCabs/GAUnit/tree/master/samples/getting_started>`_)
-- Auto test: then, you will use GAUnit APIs to perform a full automated test with Selenium and BrowserMob Proxy.
+- Auto test: then, you will use GAUnit APIs to perform a full automated test with Selenium and BrowserMob Proxy (`source on Github <https://github.com/VinceCabs/GAUnit/tree/master/samples/auto_test_with_proxy>`_).

 Your *test case* will consist of a few simple steps: